50 Festive Christmas Things To Do In Florida for 2024

 With the cooler weather, a Christmas-themed 5k can be such a fun way to celebrate.
 I think the best one in Central Florida is the SeaWorld Reindeer Run where you get to run through the theme park!

-There are dozens of other options including the Tampa Jingle Bell 5K, the Space Coast Jingle Bell 2 miler, and the Winter Springs Candy Cane 5K.
+There are dozens of other options including the Tampa Jingle Bell 5K, the Space Coast Jingle Bell 2 miler, and the Tallahassee Jingle Bell Run.

 Make sure to wear some jingle bells or a red nose!